Mindy Kaling: Early life

-Vera Mindy Chokalingam was born in Cambridge, Massachusetts, to father Avudaiappan Chokalingam, an architect, and mother Swati Chokalingam née Roy-Sircar, an obstetrician/gynecologist (OB/GYN).
-She has an elder brother, Vijay.
-Kaling's parents are from India and met while working at the same hospital in Nigeria.
-Her father, a Tamil raised in Chennai, was overseeing the building of a hospital wing.
-Her mother, a Bengali from Mumbai, was working as an OB/GYN.
-The family immigrated to the United States in 1979, the same year Kaling was born.
-Kaling's mother died of pancreatic cancer in 2012.
+Vera Mindy Chokalingam was born June 24, 1979, in Cambridge, Massachusetts, to a Tamil father, Avudaiappan Chokalingam and Bengali Christian mother, Swati Roysircar.
+Her parents who were then living in Nigeria, immigrated to the United States in 1979 with her elder brother, Vijay Chokalingam.

+Her father was an architect, and mother was an obstretrician/gynecologist at St. Elizabeth’s Medical Center, Boston.

+Her mother died of pancreatic cancer in 2012.

-Kaling has said she has never been called Vera, her first name, but has been referred to as Mindy since her mother was pregnant with her while her parents were living in Bengal.
-They were already planning to move to the United States and wanted, Kaling said, a "cute American name" for their daughter, and liked the name Mindy from the TV show Mork & Mindy.
-The name Vera is, according to Kaling, the name of the "incarnation of a Hindu goddess."
-Kaling graduated from Buckingham Browne & Nichols, a private school in Cambridge, in 1997.
-The following year, she entered Dartmouth College, where she was a member of the improvisational comedy troupe The Dog Day Players and the a cappella group The Rockapellas, was the creator of the comic strip Badly Drawn Girl in The Dartmouth (the college's daily newspaper), and was a writer for the Dartmouth Jack-O-Lantern (the college's humor magazine).
+Kaling has said she has never been called Vera, her first name, but has been referred to as Mindy since her mother was pregnant with her while her parents were living in Nigeria.
+They were already planning to move to the United States and wanted, Kaling said, a "cute American name" for their daughter, and liked the name Mindy from the show Mork & Mindy.

-Kaling graduated from Dartmouth College in 2001 with a bachelor's degree in playwriting.
-She was a classics major for much of college and studied Latin, a subject she had been learning since the seventh grade.
-Kaling lists the comedy series Dr. Katz, Saturday Night Live, Frasier and Cheers as early influences on her comedy.
+Kaling graduated from Buckingham Browne & Nichols School in 1997.
+The following year, she entered Dartmouth College, where she was a member of improvisational comedy troupe The Dog Day Players and a cappella group The Rockapellas, and wrote for the Dartmouth Jack-O-Lantern, the college's humor magazine.
+Kaling graduated from Dartmouth in 2001 with a bachelor's degree in playwriting.
+She lists the comedy series Dr. Katz, Saturday Night Live, Frasier and Cheers as early influences on her comedy.